There's plenty to occupy your time - snowshoeing, dog sledding and ice/snow sculpting (Snowfest is held 16th -18th Jan) are all a good time.

 The Ute Museum and the Museum of Telluride are really neat, as well.
 A. they're heated and b. that area of Colorado is really... cultural?
 It's a beautiful history.
 Plus, if you're lucky you'll hear about haunted Telluride :]

 If Between the Covers is still open, they do a superb cup of coffee and you can nestle in with a book.
 It's a really nice, quiet afternoon if you want to give your knees a rest.
 Crazy Elk pizza is seriously delicious.
 And make sure you drink a good three or four sample of beers brewed from New Belgium Brewery.
 You'll look like a local and get to taste the beer Colorado is most famous for - Sunshine Wheat!
 However, with Two Below and Frambozen out in the winter, they're must trys.
 Look even more at home in Colorado by asking for a Major Tom's or a Levity (from Odell's).
-The beer is really the main reason to visit anywhere in Colorado! about 10 years ago
+The beer is really the main reason to visit anywhere in Colorado! over 10 years ago

 Have fun, K!
 I lived in Colorado for a good chunk of my life and I miss it almost more than anywhere else I've ever been.